MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2248.md

 }
 ```

 Another conformance issue that exposes C2248 is the use of template friends and specialization.
-To fix this issue, declare friend template functions by using either an empty template parameter list <> or specific template parameters.
+To fix this issue, declare friend function templates by using either an empty template parameter list `<>` or specific template parameters.

 ```cpp
 // C2248_template.cpp